-Research was carried out to establish which animals occurred historically in the area, after which red hartebeest, wildebeest, plains zebra and giraffe were gradually reintroduced.
+Research was carried out to establish which animals occurred in the area historically, after which red hartebeest, wildebeest, plains zebra and giraffe were gradually reintroduced.
 A scientifically-sound game management programme resulted in increasing the number of diverse species and restoring nature’s original state as far as possible.
 It was, and still is, monitored by qualified gamekeepers and rangers.

 All fences inside Gondwana Canyon Park have been removed.
 Since migration is a vital survival mechanism of game animals in arid regions, a series of meetings with landowners and trustees, including the neighbouring Ai-Ais/Fish River Canyon National Park, was initiated to establish an expanded, jointly managed Fish River Canyon Complex.